 Brand-name drugs

 Drugs with no generic equivalent.
 On a formulary, there are brand-name drugs which are favored by the plan.
-(In the Aetna plans, these are called Preferred Brand.)
+(In the Cigna plans, these are called Preferred Brand.)
 Brand-name drugs not included on the formulary are still covered, but may cost more.
-(In the Aetna plans, these are called Non-Preferred Brand.)
+(In the Cigna plans, these are called Non-Preferred Brand.)

 image